Self-Guided Walking Tour in Syracuse

 1. 1

-Paolo Orsi Regional Archaeological Museum in Siracusa, stop 1 on the self-guided walking tour
+Paolo Orsi Regional Archaeological Museum (Museo archeologico regionale Paolo Orsi) in Syracuse, stop 1 on the self-guided walking tour

 Start here, and start at 9am when the doors open.
 This is one of the largest archaeological museums in Europe by floor space, housed in a 1961 building set in a quiet garden, and it makes everything else on this walk make sense.
 The collection runs across seven sections and tens of thousands of finds, most of them dug out of sites across the Syracuse province.
 If you only have an hour, focus on the Greek sculpture and the Venus Landolina.
 Entry is €10.
 Note the days: closed Mondays, open Tuesday to Saturday 9am to 6pm, and Sunday only 9am to 1pm, so a Sunday visit means moving fast.
 It is air-conditioned, which is the other reason to do it first.
 From here it is a short flat walk west to the archaeological park, the same direction the heat will be building.